vjelic/madengine-glog-fork/docs/distributed-execution-solution.md

 - Adjust resource requests/limits based on model requirements
 - Modify the container image to use your actual distributed runner image
 - Update GPU resource types (nvidia.com/gpu vs amd.com/gpu) based on your hardware
-- Update the command to use the correct distributed CLI: `python3 -m madengine.tools.distributed_cli run --manifest-file=/config/manifest.json`
+- Update the command to use the correct distributed CLI: `python3 -m madengine.distributed_cli run --manifest-file=/config/manifest.json`

 ### 5. Configuration Export